 Katie’s talent and classical training has also seen her collaborate on stage with the Queensland Ballet, the Australian Chamber Orchestra, the Sydney Dance Company and the Sydney Symphony Orchestra.
 2017 also saw her reunite with George, for a run of shows to mark 20 years since the band first formed in Brisbane.

-Later this year Katie’s jazz trio Elixir will release a new album titled Gratitude & Grief, a collaboration with Australian poet and cartoonist Michael Leunig which was recently premiered at the Sydney Opera House in November 2017.
+In 2018, Katie and her jazz trio Elixir released an album titled Gratitude & Grief, a collaboration with Australian poet and cartoonist Michael Leunig which was premiered at the Sydney Opera House in November 2017.

 The styles of music may change, but Katie’s passion for collaboration and pushing boundaries has always remained the same.
 “As much as I’m satisfied by what I do, I am always hungry for new challenges,” she says.
 “I’m constantly collaborating.
 I love working with different people from different worlds and different generations.”